 #5 A Walk along the Promenade

-Exmouth promenade is two miles long and has plenty of things, such as swing boats and crazy golf.
+Exmouth promenade is two miles long and has many things, such as swing boats and crazy golf.
 The walk stretches from nearby Manor gardens and the Premier Inn overlooking the Exe Estuary to Orecombe point.
 It’s also part of the South West coast path – a 630-mile walk from Poole Harbour in Dorset to Minehead in Somerset.

 The walk is great for buggies, and you can even cycle.
 There are dedicated cycle and pedestrian zone.